dabbler0/bc18-tinyview/README.md

 Battlecode 2018 Tiny Viewer
 ===========================

 Tiny HTML5-based viewer for Battlecode 2018 replays.
-Not necessarily complaint with anything, as it was hacked out by manually inspecting replay files and doing what seemed right.
+Not necessarily compliant with anything, as it was hacked out by manually inspecting replay files and doing what seemed right.

 Run this by running a localhost server.
 For instance, suppose you have the following file structure: